 1896: The Dow Theory by Charles Dow

-The technical analysis came to the US in the late 19th/early 20th century, after developing the Dow Theory.
-The co-founder of the Dow Jones & Company, Charles Dow, pioneered the Dow Theory.
-He also founded the company Edward Jones and Charles Bergstresser in 1896.8 The theory has evolved throughout decades and forms the basis of the present-day technical analysis.
+After developing the Dow Theory, the technical analysis came to the US in the late 19th/early 20th century.
+The Dow Jones & Company co-founder, Charles Dow, pioneered the Dow Theory.
+He also founded the company Edward Jones and Charles Bergstresser in 1896.8 The theory has evolved throughout the decades and forms the basis of the present-day technical analysis.

-Charles Dow passed away in 1902, because of which he could not publish his complete theory on the markets.
+Charles Dow passed away in 1902 because of which he could not publish his complete theory on the markets.
 However, he had several followers who published his works and conducted further research on the editorials over the next century.
-This includes significant contributions by William Hamilton, Robert Rhea, and E. George Shaefer, and Richard Russell in the 1960s about which we will discuss in detail later.
+This includes significant contributions by William Hamilton, Robert Rhea, E. George Shaefer, and Richard Russell in the 1960s, which we will discuss in detail later.

 1920: Ichimoku Kinko Hyo

-Ichimoku is a moving average-based trend analysis tool and contains more data points than standard candlestick charts.
-This is the reason why it provides a clearer picture of potential price action.
+Ichimoku is a moving average-based trend analysis tool with more data points than standard candlestick charts.
+This is why it provides a clearer picture of potential price action.
 The primary difference between the plotting of moving averages and that of Ichimoku is that Ichimoku’s lines use the 50% point of the highs and lows instead of the candle’s closing price.12

 In 1969, when Hosoda finally presented his book to the Japanese public, it became the nation’s most popular and widely-used indicator.
-Ichimoku depicts the entire market story, which includes trade direction, primary support, and resistance lines.
+Ichimoku depicts the entire market story, including trade direction, primary support, and resistance lines.
 You can also find the specific entry and exit points.
-The Ichimoku is so versatile that it can be used across all markets and all time frames.
+The Ichimoku is so versatile that it can be used across all markets and time frames.

 Hosoda was far-sighted and firmly believed that the market directly reflected the dynamics of collective human behavior.
 He assumed that human behavior was always in a constant cyclical movement and swayed back and forth from the equilibrium and interactions.
 Each of the five components that are a part of Ichimoku reflects such an equilibrium.